gogetdata/ggd-recipes/docs/source/meta-recipes.rst

  - :code:`ggd show-env` to show the environment variables for ID specific meta-recipe(s)
  - :code:`ggd pkg-info` to get the metadata/information of a ID specific meta-recipe
  - :code:`ggd get-files` to get the installed data files for an ID specific meta-recipe
+ - :code:`ggd predict-path` to predict the directory path of an ID specific meta-recipe
  - :code:`ggd uninstall` to uninstall an ID specific meta-recipe(s)
  - :code:`ggd make-meta-recipe` to make a meta-recipe from a single or group of scripts
  - :code:`ggd check-recipe` to test and check a new meta-recipe